-As seen, the General Fund reserve balance is projected to exceed the required Council Policy of maintaining a reserve equal to 17% of General Fund expenditures.
+As can be seen in Table 17, the General Fund reserve balance is projected to exceed the required Council Policy of maintaining a reserve equal to 17% of General Fund expenditures.
 The General Fund reserve is also forecasted to meet or exceed the City Manager's target of a 25% General Fund reserve balance.

-Projected General Fund Reserve Balance
+Table 18 - Projected General Fund Reserve Balance